ColumbiaRoad/net-impact-bot/README.md

 1. Convert your .env file to env.json

-2. Build the Lambda bundle using esbuild
+2. Build the Lambda function with template.local.yaml

 3. Start the API Gateway emulator locally